AngeloJacobo/UberDDR4/example_demo/axku3/README.md

 required order.
 Use the 8-Gbit x16 model configuration and the intended speed selection; see the source and the [generic model setup](../../docs/VERIFICATION.md).

-The harness supplies the 200 MHz differential board clock, forces MICRON_SIM for shortened simulation initialization/BIST and has a 2 ms simulated-time watchdog.
-Optional diagnostic force macros bypass or alter observations and are for isolating a failure, not qualification.
-The generic root XSim script selects `ddr4_sim_top`; it does not automatically build this board-specific Clocking Wizard harness.

-## Porting or changing the rate

-Change the actual generated clocks, RTL timing parameters, memory settings and constraints consistently, then repeat implementation and hardware acceptance.
-Do not infer support from parameter arithmetic alone.
-The dated AXKU3 campaign qualified DDR4-1600/1866/2133/2400 and an exploratory 1250 MT/s setting.
-DDR4-2666 failed the device pulse-width/minimum-period check despite positive setup/hold slack and was not programmed.
-These are board/device-specific results.